Choosing the Perfect Dog

 Not all dogs love the quick movements and shrill voices of young children.
 Some smaller or more delicate breeds may even be injured by sudden toddler hugs.
 And some young children could be knocked down or overwhelmed by very large or unruly dogs.

 Some breeds make wonderful first pets.
-Others benefit more from owners with dog experience.
-First time dog owners might be best served by adopting a young adult dog from a knowledgeable shelter rather than purchasing a puppy.
+Others benefit more from pet parents with prior dog experience.
+First-time dog pet parents might be best served by adopting a young adult dog from a knowledgeable shelter rather than purchasing a puppy.

-There is very little as cute and appealing as a puppy.
-Getting a puppy allows you to be in on the training at the very earliest of stages, leaving little unknown.
-But puppies also go through many learning stages, and must be trained in all aspects of family life, including manners, possessions, and bathroom locations.
+There aren't many things as cute and appealing as a puppy.
+Getting a puppy allows you to be in on the training at the earliest of stages, leaving little unknown.
+But puppies also go through many learning stages and must be trained in all aspects of family life, including establishing polite manners, house-training and bathroom locations.
 In short, puppies are a lot of work.
-Plus, there is no way to look at a darling little puppy and know for certain the adult temperament.

-All puppies should stay with their mom and littermates for at least 8 weeks to learn valuable lessons.
+All puppies should stay with their mom and littermates for at least 8 weeks.

 Adult dogs, on the other hand, have worked through all of their puppy issues.
-Depending on what sort of early life they had, they will come relatively trained, with personality and habits already established.
-This can be a good thing, or a training challenge.
+Depending on what sort of early life they had, they may come relatively trained, with personality and habits already established.
+This can be a good thing or an added challenge.

-Attend dog shows and performance events to get the best idea of all the breeds available to you.
+Attend or watch shows and performance events to get the best idea of all the breeds available to you.
 Several large dog shows, such as the Westminster Kennel Show, are now being televised.
 This is a great place to start.
-Talk to and visit breeders, veterinarians, and owners of breeds you are interested in.
-Read as many books as you can find on your chosen breeds, so that you can get a variety of opinions.
-Refer to Petco's Care Sheets.
-Other information can be found at the American Kennel Club web site and the United Kennel Club web site.
+Talk to and visit breeders, veterinarians and pet parents of breeds you are interested in.
+Read as much as you can find on your chosen breeds so you can get a variety of opinions.
+Some great internet resources include: